Khainguyen1349/MoMPython_KN/README.md

 https://nbviewer.org/github/Khainguyen1349/MoMPython_KN/blob/main/RWG_Yagi_1GHz.ipynb

-A version where the Charateristic Modes of a conductive plate is analyzed is found in
+A version where the Charateristic Modes of a conductive plate is analyzed and found in

 https://nbviewer.org/github/Khainguyen1349/MoMPython_KN/blob/main/RWG_CharacteristicMode_2.ipynb